This blog was updated on 22/04/21 to include additional images and links to Chauvin Arnoux's PEL103 Power/Energy Logger Complete Kit.

 |Automatic daylight adjustment for lighting||40%|

 It also highlights the importance of implementing and maintaining an energy management system as required by the ISO 50001 standard and International Performance Measurement and Verification Protocol (IPMVP).
 Chauvin Arnoux’s white paper details the methodology informing IPMVP’s ‘Measurement and Verification Plan’ and emphasises that accurate, reliable and comprehensive measurements are essential for locating energy leaks, identifying the changes necessary to improve energy efficiency, and monitoring the success of these implementations in the short-term and long-term.

-Chauvin Arnoux advises that this will involve investment in a range of test instruments such as light meters, thermo-anemometers and portable power and energy loggers (PELs).
+Chauvin Arnoux advises that this will involve investment in a range of test instruments such as light meters, thermo-anemometers, and portable power and energy loggers such as the PEL 103.
 However, initial investment costs will be quickly recuperated by energy savings.

 Portable power and energy loggers (PELs) can be used to conduct initial energy audits to establish a baseline and identify areas most in need of improvement.
 Subsequent to this, PELs can be used to monitor the success of any changes in the short and long term.

 PELs are compact, lightweight instruments that can be easily integrated into distribution panels.
 Their comprehensive measurement capabilities and large memories mean that they can record data for key electrical parameters such as three-phase current, power factor, and harmonic levels.
 Depending on the user’s chosen model, data can be retrieved locally or remotely via USB, Ethernet or Bluetooth.

 PASS Ltd is proud to be an official Chauvin Arnoux distributor; please click this link to view our latest offer, the PEL 103 Power/Energy Logger Complete Kit.